javierbrk/libremesh-testing/office-single-channel/analisys.md

 # Performance Comparison: AP-UP Mode vs Other Modes (AP, 802.11s)

 **TL;DR:**
 AP-UP mode shows a significant performance loss compared to AP and Mesh modes.
 It also generates more driver interrupts during the same test runs.
-Packet captures shows the same number of beacons in AP-UP and classic AP mode (10 per second).
-remote_capture_netperf.pcap equivalent files show some estrange sequences witch differ from the same from APU vs classic ap mode.
-APuP mode appears to have "[TCP ACKed unseen segment]" flags, also shows numerous acknowledgements in sequence from the same device, Primarily Acknowledgement frames are seen, with occasional Clear-to-send frames.
+Packet captures shows the same number of beacons in AP-UP and classic AP mode (10 per second). remote_capture_netperf.pcap equivalent files show some estrange sequences witch differ from the same file in classic AP mode.
+APuP mode appears to have "[TCP ACKed unseen segment]" flags, also shows numerous acknowledgements in sequence from the same device, with occasional Clear-to-send frames.
+You can find `.pcap` files in the corresponding folders.
 You can find `.pcap` files in the corresponding folders.

 # Stres tests
 Ten runs of netperf and several commands after and before are summarized for different scenarios.